-I create unique solutions to interesting and difficult technical challenges, but create even better solutions when collaborating in a diverse team.
-I have experience collaborating on interdisciplinary research projects, implementing solutions in software, communicating complex concepts to a wide variety of audiences, and mentoring others.
+I create unique solutions to interesting and difficult challenges, but create even better solutions when collaborating in a diverse team.
+I have experience collaborating on threat intelligence, interdisciplinary research projects, implementing solutions in software, communicating complex concepts to a wide variety of audiences, and mentoring others.

 March 2000 - July 2003, Oklahoma